-The User Impact tab includes three line charts that track the issue's impact over a given timeframe: Annualized Revenue Loss, Revenue Loss, and Occurrences.
+The Overview tab includes three line charts that track the issue's impact over a given timeframe: Occurrences, Annual Revenue Loss, and Revenue Loss.
 These charts are similar to those found in Issue Trends, though the charts here are specific to the issue in question.

 By default, these charts plot trends over the past 90 days, but you can adjust the timeframe to as little as one day or as much as a full year.
 Each point on the chart represents a Session Bucketing Interval, which may be an hour, day, or week depending on the overall timeframe.
 Hover over a bucketing interval to view the interval's data.
 Hovering may also reveal a dotted line that plots the previous period's data.